Tell us what you are searching for e.g. Adult Learners...

 • An operating theatre to practice surgical nursing skills and anaesthesia skills.

-• A medical nursing room to work on bandaging, physiotherapy and administration of medication.
+• A medical nursing room to work on bandaging, physiotherapy, and administration of medication.

 • A smaller laboratory for lab tasks.

-There is also an onsite zoo, ‘Rodbaston Animal Zone’, for practical handling days working with animals such as rabbits, guinea pigs, reptiles and rodents.
+There is also an on-site zoo, the Rodbaston Animal Zone, for practical handling days working with animals such as rabbits, guinea pigs, reptiles, and rodents.